super-up/super_up_docs/docs/FAQ.md

 - Data collected from user while register is `Device Data` User location from his ip
 - `Email` `Password` `Name` is required while user registers `bio`,`image` is Optional
 - Users can Reset their password by sending Email OTP
+- Data collected from user while register is `Device Data` User location from his ip
+- `Email` `Password` `Name` is required while user registers `bio`,`image` is Optional
+- Users can Reset their password by sending Email OTP

 ### New features